 You can also opt to have a wall-mounted guitar holder, the purpose is the same.

 When you practice, the dirt and sweat from your hands all end up on your guitar strings.
 This really reduces the life of a set of strings, and the neck of your guitar will be dirty as well.

 Get yourself string wipes to extend the life of your strings, and keep your guitar beautiful.

 You can get a cleaning system, or just presoaked wipes.
-If you don't get either, I strongly recommend wiping your each string after each practice sessions with a piece of cloth, that works as well.
+If you don't get either, I strongly recommend wiping each string after each practice session with a piece of cloth, that works as well.

 String winder/cutter - $7

 Yes, believe it or not, you're going to have to learn to change guitar strings, you can't keep on taking it to the guitar shop forever.
 It's easier than it seems, especially with the right tools.

 Basically, the only thing you really need to change strings is a string cutter, but as marvelous as technology is, you can get it built into a string winder as well.

 The string winder will save you a lot of time winding your strings, it's a very practical tool.

 Seriously, the number of picks you'll end up losing around home is ridiculous, I don't know how they can just disappear all the time.